utilmeta/utype/docs/en/guide/func.md

 	"""
 ```

-Because we use a decorated `fib` function when we call recursively, each recursion will parse parameters in utype, so stack burst will still occur, but because we have been able to guarantee the type safety of the call after the first call has been parsed.
+Because we use a decorated `fib` function when we call recursively, each recursion will parse parameters in utype, so stackoverflow will still occur, but because we have been able to guarantee the type safety of the call after the first call has been parsed.
 So we can directly use `fib` the original function to call.
 We can get the original function of the parsing function through `utype.raw` the method.
 The optimized code is as follows.

 ```python
 import utype